Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Results

-Figure~\ref{fig:stages_arrangement} illustrates how the four stages align with the two-phase clock mechanism with $C_1$ and $C_2$ clock phases.
-The $C_1$ phase begins at $t=0$ and activates the \mrm{N1} stage until $t=T$.
-At $t=T$ the clock switches to the $C_2$ phase, activating both the \mrm{N2} and \mrm{N3} stages.
+Figure~\ref{fig:stages_arrangement} illustrates this alignment.
+Assume a two-phase clock mechanism with the clock phases labeled $C_1$ and $C_2$.
+The clock cycle begins with the $C_1$ phase at $t=0$, activating the \mrm{N1} stage.
+At $t=T$ the clock switches to the $C_2$ phase, deactivating the \mrm{N1} stage, and activating both the \mrm{N2} and \mrm{N3} stages.
 Since \mrm{N2} is a discrete stage, it finishes quickly within a short duration $\epsilon$ (from $t=T$ to $t=T+\epsilon$), while \mrm{N3} runs for the full duration $T$ (from $t=T$ to $t=2T$).
-At $t=2T$, the clock re-enters the \mrm{C_1} phase, activating the \mrm{N4} stage, and the \mrm{N1} stage of the next iteration. \mrm{N4} runs for a short duration $\epsilon$ (from $t=2T$ to $t=2T+\epsilon$) to update the parameter species.
-The execution continues with the \mrm{N1} stage processing the next input.
-The clock phases associated with each stage and their relative runtimes are summarized in Table~\ref{tab:ncrn_supervised}.
+At $t=2T$, the clock reenters the \mrm{C_1} phase, activating the \mrm{N4} stage and the \mrm{N1} stage of the next learning iteration (corresponding to a different input-output pair). \mrm{N4} runs for a short duration $\epsilon$ (from $t=2T$ to $t=2T+\epsilon$) to update the parameter species, while \mrm{N1} continues to process the next input for the full duration $T$.
+The clock phases associated with each stage are summarized in Table~\ref{tab:ncrn_supervised}.

-\textbf{Avoiding crosstalk between simultaneous running stages.} An important consideration while concurrently executing different sequential computations is to ensure that they have no \textit{cross-effects}, i.e., species produced in one must not be consumed in another\cite{Cardelli2020-gf}.
-Notice from Table~\ref{tab:ncrn_supervised} that there is one such cross-effect involving the $Z$ species between the \mrm{N1} and \mrm{N4} stages.
-Specifically, $Z$ is a product in the \mrm{N1} stage, whereas it is a reactant in the \mrm{N4} stage (due to the decay reactions).
-To circumvent this issue, we preemptively copy the $Z$ species from the end of \mrm{N1} stage into ``proxy'' feedback species $Z^b$ during the \mrm{N2} stage.
-The circuit then utilizes the $\bs Z^b$ species in place of $Z$ for the \mrm{N3} and \mrm{N4} stages Figure~\ref{fig:neuralcrn_training} illustrates this optimized two-phase supervised learning pipeline.
+\textbf{Avoiding crosstalk between simultaneously running stages.} An important consideration when concurrently executing sequential computations is to ensure that there are no \textit{cross-effects} between stages---specifically, ensuring that species produced in one stage are not consumed in another \cite{Cardelli2020-gf}.
+Notice in Table~\ref{tab:ncrn_supervised} that there is one such cross-effect involving the $Z$ species between the \mrm{N1} and \mrm{N4} stages.
+Specifically, $Z$ is a product in the \mrm{N1} stage and also a reactant in the \mrm{N4} stage (due to decay reactions).
+To neutralize this cross-effect, we preemptively copy the $Z$ species from the end of the \mrm{N1} stage into ``proxy'' feedback species $Z^b$ during the \mrm{N2} stage.
+The circuit then utilizes $Z^b$ in place of $Z$ during the \mrm{N3} and \mrm{N4} stages.
+Figure~\ref{fig:neuralcrn_training} illustrates this optimized two-phase supervised learning pipeline.